-Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
+Foreign exchange gains and losses and impairment are recognised in profit or loss.
 Any gain or loss on derecognition is recognised in profit or loss.

 The financial assets at amortised cost comprise of trade and other receivables, other financial assets and cash and cash equivalents.